nyksppoly/BED/README.md

 # BED
 Files for the BED (Back-End Development) module
+This project is about creating a website with JavaScript back-end and a MySQL database